 Assessment

 In the initial osteopathic assessment, Rebecca will ask you about your medical history, to get an idea of how your current concerns fit into the big picture of your overall health.
-This is followed by a physical examination using hands-on techniques to assess the musculoskeletal system.
-Rebecca then creates a comprehensive treatment plan, considering emotional and lifestyle factors.
+This is followed by a physical examination using hands-on techniques to assess the musculoskeletal system and overall vitality.
+Based on the assessment, Rebecca creates a comprehensive treatment plan, considering emotional and lifestyle factors.
 Generally there will a follow-up 2-3 weeks later and then monthly after that.

 -